 Now he’s giving you the chance to show what you can do in the studio, with an Icicle remix competition in partnership with Native Instruments.
 The winner will be the person who turns the project provided by Icicle himself into the best sounding track using Maschine Studio.

 “Native Instruments have been really supportive with my live show from the beginning, helping with my setup and practical solutions to get the best results,” he says.
 “Then we had this idea of me making a project using Maschine Studio and inviting people to remix it.”

 “It’s a good way to get people interested in using Maschine and it’s also a good way of showing people what kind of thing I’ve been doing in the studio with my live tour.
 It also gives someone the chance to win lots of cool shit!”

 But before you hit your own Maschine, take time to learn a trick or two from the man himself?
 Here are Icicle’s top remix tips:

 Be experimental with genres…

 “You don’t have to go for straightforward drum & bass to make a good remix.
 I often think that the best remixes are when producers take songs from a completely different genres and turn them into tunes in different genres.
+Delicate and elaborate form of art Jazz flac download which is constantly expanding and evolving in different directions.
 I’ve purposefully made a half-time project with some major synths and no big hooks so that people can choose what genre to turn it into; they can make it into drum & bass, EDM, techno… whatever they want.”